Research proposal and confirmation of candidature

 - the research proposal and/or Statement of Agreement should not be approved and the research degree student should be transferred to another program.

-The research proposal and Statement of Agreement, along with a recommendation from the review panel regarding confirmation of your candidature, goes to the Dean of Graduate Studies.
+The research proposal, Research Induction Plan and Statement of Agreement, along with a recommendation from the review panel regarding confirmation of your candidature, goes to the Dean of Graduate Studies.
 You are advised of the outcome via your student email.

-- If the research proposal is accepted, date of confirmation of candidacy is reported to the Graduate Research Centre.
+- If the research proposal is accepted, date of confirmation of candidacy is reported to Graduate Research, Candidature.

 If you do not have your research proposal approved within the maximum time allowed, your candidature will be suspended, but you may apply for readmission.
 Refer to the academic regulations for details.